achliopa/udemy_TensorFlow2/readme.md

 * to install pip `sudo easy_install pip`
 * virtual box with ubuntu distro is ok to work with Python libs
 * in ubuntu using apt-get install is valid to install python-numpy python-scipy etc.... prefer pip
+* both hyper params in trial and error
+* we can automatize them with bayesian automation

 ### Lecture 114.
 Installing NVIDIA GPU-Accelerated Deep Learning Libraries on your Home Computer